-FY 2021-2022 is the fourth year the City will administer CDBG funds on its own.
+FY 2022-2023 is the fifth year the City will administer CDBG funds on its own.
 As a Cooperating City in the CDBG Urban County Program, the City worked with Riverside County staff to implement several Americans with Disabilities Act (ADA) related projects, public facility improvement projects, and public services.
 The City will continue to utilize CDBG funds to construct street and sidewalk improvements to improve accessibility and mobility for individuals with disabilities and to improve neighborhoods within the CDBG eligible Census Tract Block Groups.

-In addition to funding services to address the needs of the homeless and those at risk of becoming homeless, public service grants funding in 2021-2022 includes funding for senior services.
+In addition to funding services to address the needs of the homeless and those at risk of becoming homeless, public service grants funding in 2022-2023 includes funding for senior services, youth services, and services for disabled persons.
 Fair housing services will provide residents, landlords, and property managers with information and knowledge regarding fair housing laws with the goal of reducing or eliminating housing discrimination.
 This program will benefit all Jurupa Valley residents including protected classes such as individuals with disabilities and families with children.
 Finally, as indicated in the Consolidated Plan, the City will implement a housing rehabilitation program for qualified low- and moderate- income homeowners.